jaysylvester/citizen/README.md

 		// Full directory path pointing to this app.
 Default is '/'.
 		appPath: '/path/to/your/app',

+		// Path to your MVC patterns
+		patternPath: '/path/to/your/patterns',

 		// Full directory path pointing to your web root (necessary if citizen will be serving up your static
 		// files as well, but not recommended).
 Default is '/'.
 		webRoot: '/srv/www/myapp/static',